-It's true there are some tricks to unlock this, but in my opinion, most of them required you to allocate significant amount of time.
+There are indeed some tricks to unlock this, but in my opinion, most of them required you to allocate a significant amount of time.

-Additionally, there is no guarantee that a workaround that works to unlock those (not provided) keyword will keep working int the future.
+Additionally, there is no guarantee that a workaround that works to unlock those (not provided) keyword will keep working in the future.

 Instead of trying to do the unlocking, it’s better if you set up and verify your site on another Google’s tool: Google Search Console to get to know what are the keywords that send you those significant visitors from Google’s organic search result page.

-If it is, it's highly recommended to put on the Google analytics there, to detect which pages that converts better, which pages coverts poorly.
+If it is, it’s highly recommended to put on the Google analytics there , to detect which pages that convert better, which pages coverts poorly.

-Even better if you added HotJar script along with GA script to get a video of how your visitors are accessing your site: which part of your site is a "heatmap", which part is not, what are the links they clicks, etc.
+Even better if you added a HotJar script along with GA script to get a video of how your visitors are accessing your site: which part of your site is a “heatmap”, which part is not, what are the links they click, etc.

 But if your site is just a personal blog, personal homepage, portfolio, I believe an analytics solution running on the server like AWStats is more than enough.

-You should install Google analytics along with other analytics which runs on server if:
+You should install Google analytics along with other analytics which runs on a server if:

-- Most of your traffic are coming from Google's organic search.
+Most of your traffic is coming from Google’s organic search.

-- Your site is online store, or any kind of ecommerce site.
+Your site is an online store or any kind of commerce site.

-- You are working as SEO staff or internet marketer.
+You are working as an SEO staff or an internet marketer.

-- You are obsessed to make your site had highest coversion rate ( that is the rate of visitors becoming a buyer )
+You are obsessed to make your site had the highest conversion rate ( that is the rate of visitors becoming a buyer )

-- Personally, as the site's owner, you are obsessed with performance.
+Personally, as the site’s owner, you can’t compromise with performance.
 Your site must be blazing fast and you hate to see score less than 100 on tools like Pingdom or GTMetrix.

-- You had no idea on what to do with the data provided on GA dashboard.
-Even worse, you're spending too much of your precious time to check on GA dashboard to see how's your site traffic.
+You had no idea what to do with the data provided on the GA dashboard.
+Even worse, you’re spending too much of your precious time to check on the GA dashboard to see how’s your site traffic.